Alpha Centauri: Planets of Alpha Centauri A

-Observations with the James Webb Space Telescope in August 2024 uncovered a point source which might be an exoplanet at a separation of 2 astronomical units, believed to be the same object detected in 2021.
-This object is confirmed to be not a background object, and is unlikely to be an instrumental artifact, and therefore might be an exoplanet.
+Observations with the James Webb Space Telescope in August 2024 uncovered a point source which may be an exoplanet at a separation of 2 astronomical units, believed to be the same object detected in 2021.
+This object is confirmed not to be a background object, and is unlikely to be an instrumental artifact, potentially making it an exoplanet.
 It was not recovered and needs additional observations to be confirmed as a planet; there is a 52% chance it was not re-observed due to the orbital motion.
 If it is an exoplanet, it should have a mass between 90 and 150 Earth masses, a radius between 1.0 and 1.1 and a temperature of 225 K.